Friday, May 05, 2006

 The results are particularly discouraging, considering the United States spends roughly twice as much ($5,200 / person) on health care per capita than the British.

-good health news, the annual number of deaths in the United States has dropped by 2% in 2004.
+In a piece of good health news, the annual number of deaths in the United States has dropped by 2% in 2004.
 But, as MVP’s resident Debbie Downer, I should note this: though the U.S. life expectancy is at a record high, it’s still behind that of about two dozen other countries.

 England and every other industrialized country in the world (US not included) have some sort of universal health care system.
 And the United States lags behind those countries in not only life expectancy, but also patient care: For example, in 2004 the Commonwealth Fund survived six industrialized countries, Australia, Canada, Germany, New Zealand, the United Kingdom, and US and found the US ranked last on: